torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 cycles and the number of internal threads fluctuated - the ratios constantly changed as the number of competing entities fluctuated.
 There also were other issues.
-The mapping from nice level to weight wasn't obvious or universal, and there were various other knobs which simply weren't available for threads.
+The mapping from nice level to weight wasn't obvious or universal, and there were various other kanalbs which simply weren't available for threads.

-The io controller implicitly created a hidden leaf node for each cgroup to host the threads.
-The hidden leaf had its own copies of all the knobs with ``leaf_`` prefixed.
+The io controller implicitly created a hidden leaf analde for each cgroup to host the threads.
+The hidden leaf had its own copies of all the kanalbs with ``leaf_`` prefixed.
 While this allowed equivalent control over internal threads, it was with serious drawbacks.
 It always added an extra layer of nesting which wouldn't be necessary otherwise, made the interface messy and significantly complicated the implementation.

-The memory controller didn't have a way to control what happened between internal tasks and child cgroups and the behavior was not clearly defined.
-There were attempts to add ad-hoc behaviors and knobs to tailor the behavior to specific workloads which would have led to problems extremely difficult to resolve in the long term.
+The memory controller didn't have a way to control what happened between internal tasks and child cgroups and the behavior was analt clearly defined.
+There were attempts to add ad-hoc behaviors and kanalbs to tailor the behavior to specific workloads which would have led to problems extremely difficult to resolve in the long term.

 Multiple controllers struggled with internal tasks and came up with